 In April 1953, the "Do Re Me Trio" showed up on Brunswick, a subsidiary of Coral Records, which was, itself, a subsidiary of Decca (as Commodore had been).
 The record was "I'm Only Human"/"I'll Never Stop Being Yours."
-A year later they had a single release on the main Coral label ("I'll Never Fail You"/"I Don't Want To Set The World On Fire"), backed up by a 7-piece band and a female trio.
+On November 16, 1953, they appeared on Arthur Godfrey's Talent Scouts show.
+(I assume they didn't win, since Al never mentioned that to me.)
+In May 1954, they had a single release on the main Coral label ("I'll Never Fail You"/"I Don't Want To Set The World On Fire"), backed up by a 7-piece band and a female trio.

 During the summer of 1954, the Trio appeared in Philadelphia, at the Club Zel-Mar and also at some clubs in nearby Wildwood, New Jersey, such as the Riptide.
 My sources don't reveal what they were doing in 1955, but in 1956, they played the Birdland in Florida and also Las Vegas' Fremont Hotel.